ebony72/quekno/README.md

 The benchmarks used in the paper are in the folder ./benchmark0422/.
 If you want to read the qct-solution and extract benchmark information such as average cx ratio, you may run benchmark_info_0422.py.
 You can also find the summarised information in ./data0422/.

-Send email to me (Sanjiang Li: mrlisj@gmail.com) if you have questions or suggestions!
+Send email (Sanjiang Li: mrlisj@gmail.com) if you have questions or suggestions!